karlma1984/content-container-actions-app/README.md

 ## Some limitation re Dockerfile
 - must be run by root
-- do not use WORKDIR (which assumed as the root repo folder)
+- do not use WORKDIR (which assumed as the root repo folder) - look at the run log to see how --workdir is being passed to docker run
 - The entry point in action.yml will override ENTRYPOINT in Dockerfile
 - The args in action.yml will override CMD in Dockerfile